Niergamesh/P3D/Report.md

 ## Summary
 My scene demonstrates all the basic elements introduced throughout the lab, such as lighting, materials and textures, 3D physics, modeling, scripting, animation, sound and particle systems.
 Also added a scoring system and UI to make it look more like a game.
 When the ball is thrown into the pit, the count will increase by 1.
 When the count reaches a certain value, the game will end.
 ## Future Work
+I added a scoring function and UI.
+When the ball enters the hole in the end room, the score in the upper left corner will increase.
+There are instructions on the right side of the screen
 ## Appendix
 StarterAssetsInputs.cs
 ```c#